filiptronicek/time-server/README.md

 ### `clock-check` CLI

 The `clock-check` CLI is a simple tool that you can use to consume and use the data from the time server.
-More info in the [README](./cli/README.md) in the `clock-check` directory.
+More info in its [README](./cli/README.md).